How You Can Help

-- Display one of our collection tins in your place of work, local shop, veterinary clinic or pet store.
+- Display one of our collection pots in your place of work, local shop, veterinary clinic or pet store.

 - Foster or adopt a greyhound.
 (2)

-- Work on a voluntary basis helping the dogs at your local greyhound/dog rescue.
+- Work on a voluntary basis helping the dogs at your local greyhound/dog rescue/animal rescue centre.

-- Donate new aran and double knit wool and reels of cotton for our hand crafting volunteers to use.
+- Donate new 100% acrylic aran and double knit wool ,reels of cotton and new buttons for our hand crafting volunteers to use.